ax-le/nmf_audio_benchmark/README.md

 ## Overview

-This toolbox was designed following the fact that new low-rank factorization models are still being developed (in particular under new constraints or objective functions), but testing them under real conditions with audio data is not an easy task.
+This toolbox was developed in response to the ongoing development of new low-rank factorization models (in particular under new constraints or objective functions), but testing them under real conditions with audio data is not an easy task.
 In that spirit, this toolbox was primarily created to:

 - Provide a standardized framework for evaluating NMF-based audio processing techniques.
 - Offer a collection of audio datasets and pre-processing tools.
 - Include a set of baseline NMF algorithms for comparison.
 - Enable easy integration of new NMF models for benchmarking.

-In particular, this toolbox is primarily designed for people developing new low-rank factorization models.
-Hence, it should be easy to add new NMF algorithms.
+This toolbox is mainly intended for researchers developing new low-rank factorization models.
+Hence, it should be easy to add new NMF algorithms (at least, this is intended; hence, don't hesitate to make comments).

 **This toolbox is still under active development.
 Any help or comment is welcomed!**